trueos/trueos-docs/trueos-handbook/postinstall.rst

 If the graphics white-out after a suspend or resume, run :command:`sysctl hw.acpi.reset_video=1` as the superuser.

 If the problem is fixed, carefully add :command:`hw.acpi.reset_video=1` to :file:`/etc/sysctl.conf`.

-If the monitor goes blank and does not come back, run :command:`xset -dpms` as the regular user account
+If the monitor goes blank and does not come back, run :command:`xset -dpms` as the regular user account.

 If the problem is fixed, add :command:`xset -dpms` to the :file:`.xprofile` file in the user's home directory.